Markers

 Is Decotime good for beginners?

-Decotime can suit beginners who want many colors and a visible storage case.
-The main limit is that a very large set can feel bulky if you prefer short, simple coloring sessions.
+Decotime is worth choosing if you want many colors and a visible storage case.
+I would skip it if you prefer a small set for short, simple coloring sessions.

 What paper should I use with alcohol markers?